DARE: Diverse Visual Question Answering with Robustness Evaluation: Background and Related Work

 \section{Background and Related Work}

 \sparagraph{VQA: Preliminaries} VQA is a task of providing the correct answer(s) given an image and a question about the image.
-In the standard multiple-choice VQA variant, $n$ possible answer options to choose the correct answer(s) from are also provided, where one can differentiate between (a) the \textit{`single-correct'} setup (where it is known that there is always a single correct answer among the provided options) and (b) the \textit{`multi-correct'} setup (or \textit{0-to-n} setup, where any number of correct answers from the provided options is allowed, including 0 and all $n$ of them).
+In the standard \textit{multiple-choice} VQA variant, $n$ possible answer options to choose the correct answer(s) from are also provided, where one can differentiate between (a) the \textit{`single-correct'} setup (where it is known that there is always a single correct answer among the provided options) and (b) the \textit{`multi-correct'} setup\footnote{This differs substantially from the multiple-questions multiple-answers setup \cite{tang-etal-2024-multiple}, where multiple questions are processed at the same time and the model generates one answer for each question.} (or \textit{0-to-n} setup, where any number of correct answers from the provided options is allowed, including 0 and all $n$ of them).
 We follow this format and definitions of different setups in this work.

-\rparagraph{VQA Tasks and Datasets} The VQA task was originally introduced in the VQA benchmark \cite{VQA}, where it consisted of short questions about the image that required visual understanding and commonsense.
+\rparagraph{VQA Tasks and Datasets} The VQA task was introduced in the VQA benchmark \cite{VQA}, where it consisted of short questions about the image that required visual understanding and commonsense.
 This dataset contains language bias,\footnote{Depending on the start of the question some answers are more likely: e.g., for a question starting with `what sport', `tennis' is the most likely answer, and correct in $41\%$ cases.} later addressed by VQAv2~\cite{balanced_vqa_v2}, which is still a standard benchmark despite the fact that it approaches human-level performance~\cite{chen2022pali}.
 GQA \cite{hudson2019gqa} provides questions about images covering targets addressing the semantic compositionality of scenes.
 This dataset is commonly treated via a classification task where all possible answers are possible classes.
 Consequently, this way the model can only answer questions where the correct answer is represented by one of the classes.